bortami/bortami/README.md

 ## Known Issues

-- **Cannot tolerate vague calendar invites**: Will go full API meltdown if a meeting doesn’t have an agenda.
+- **Cannot tolerate vague calendar invites**: Will go full concurrency meltdown if a meeting doesn’t have an agenda.
-- **Imposter syndrome runtime leak**: Still worries she’s not doing enough, despite handling three people's workloads and carrying her company on her back.
+- **Imposter syndrome runtime leak**: Still worries she’s not doing enough, despite hitting all her KPIs.
 - **Side project overflow**: Tends to casually prototype SaaS products during lunch “just to see if it’s viable.”
 - **Sprint compression**: Can accidentally complete an entire roadmap phase in a weekend and feel bad she didn’t “take a break.”